What are Grounds for a Restraining Order in Massachusetts

 - Someone you're related to through blood

-- There is proof that the defendant has a personal grudge against the victim (for instance, criminal damage).
+- There is proof that the defendant has a personal grudge against the victim (for example, criminal damage)

-- instances in which the defendant and victim are acquainted or have previously been involved in an intimate connection (such as domestic violence cases).
+- Instances in which the defendant and victim are acquainted or have previously been involved in an intimate connection (for example, domestic violence cases)